apache/drill/_docs/sql-reference/sql-commands/030-create-table-as.md

 date: 2018-12-11
 parent: "SQL Commands"
 ---
-Use the CTAS (CREATE TABLE AS) command to create tables in Drill.
+Use the CREATE TABLE AS (CTAS) command to create tables in Drill.

 ## Syntax